dioong/lp_notification_widget/README.md

     ```javascript
     import {NotiPositions, NotiTypes, showNotification, clearNotifications} from "lokal_notification_widget";
     /**
-        when you want showNotification,
+        when you want show notification,
     */
-    showNotification(message:string || "", notiType:NotiTypes, position:NotiPositions)
+    showNotification(message:string, notiType:NotiTypes, position:NotiPositions)

     /**
-        when you want showNotification,
+        when you want clear all notification,
     */
     clearNotifications()
     ```